2016 Summer Program Cohort

 Daily classes in epidemiology and biostatistics are punctuated by various special events and research presentations given by HSPH faculty, postdocs and students.
+This year, participants were also able to experience the inaugural Power and Differences summer program course which highlights discussions surrounding leadership and diversity.
 In addition, students work in small groups throughout the month on a research project.
 Mentorship on these projects is provided by several faculty members.
-This year’s faculty mentors are Jennifer Rider (Cancer Epidemiology), Caroline Buckee (Infectious Disease Epidemiology) and Alkes Price (Statistical Genetics).
-The projects culminated in fascinating student presentations which were held on July 12th at 9:30am in the Epi Library.
+This year’s faculty mentors from the Department of Epidemiology are Lorelei Mucci (Cancer Epidemiology), Deborah Blacker (Neuro-Psychiatric Epidemiology), Miguel Hernan (Epidemiologic Methods).
+The projects culminated in fascinating student presentations which were held on July 11th at 9:00am in the Epi Library.

 For addition information on this exceptional summer program, please visit the Center for Communicable Disease Dynamics webpage.
 If you are interested in applying for next year’s program, please visit the Summer Program in Epidemiology information webpage.